Relativistic modeling of cosmological structures with Bianchi IX spacetimes: Hamiltonian approach to cosmological perturbations

-where $\epsilon^a_{~bc}$ is the total anti-symmetric tensor with $\epsilon^1_{~23}=1$.
-Such one-forms obviously exist independently of the metric and could be similarly constructed on the matching hypersurface of the perturbed flat Friedmann universe.
-Making use of these one-forms for the perturbed universe is necessary since the best-fit three-metric and three-momentum must be diagonal in this particular basis under the condition that the averaged region is positively curved.
-The one-forms a priori can be defined only up to global $SO(2)$-transformations.
-However, as we shall see below, once the perturbations are specified the one-forms in our construction become fully specified too.
+where $\epsilon^a_{~bc}$ is the total antisymmetric tensor with $\epsilon^1_{~23}=1$.
+Such 1-forms obviously exist independent of the metric and could be similarly constructed on the matching hypersurface of the perturbed flat Friedmann universe.
+Making use of these 1-forms for the perturbed universe is necessary since the best-fit three-metric and three-momentum must be diagonal in this particular basis under the condition that the averaged region is positively curved.
+The 1-forms {\it a priori} can be defined only up to global $SO(2)$ transformations.
+However, as we shall see below, once the perturbations are specified, the 1-forms in our construction become fully specified too.

-Let us consider the Bianchi IX one-forms on the matching hypersurface.
+Let us consider the Bianchi IX 1-forms on the matching hypersurface.
 We introduce the transformation matrix $S_{ai}(y)$ such that